yosun/vrjamentriesblurbs/Wanderlust/Wanderlust.md

 ## Mechanics
 Experience "walking through canvas" and seeing what's behind the perspective plane of the painting - discover all the dimensions of paintings.

+Here is a high-level checklist:

+* Tiny-zap into the Escher Relativity 3d printed sculpture by tapping when the wireframe bounding box appears when you gaze-center at it.
+* Walk into the Appia painting - walk around it.
+Walk into the ocean, see the waves, the girls with the emperor's new clothing, the erudite head, the hot air balloon, the ice, and the partial-Titanic in the distance.
+* Press Escape in a painting to get back to the gallery, and enter it from a different angle...

 ## Innovation

 * Wireframe bounding box to indicate "pre-selection" before transformation of a 2D painting into a 3D world.